ImperialCollegeLondon/django-drf-filepond/README.md

 ### License

 This repository is licensed under a BSD 3-Clause license.
 Please see the [LICENSE](LICENSE) file in the root of the repository.

+This project contains one function `content_disposition_header` (in `django_utils.py`) that is adapted from code in the Django project.
+The original code that this function is adapted from is Copyright (c) Django Software Foundation and individual contributors; All Rights Reserved;

 ### Acknowledgements